 To start, combine dried elderberries, water, and fresh ginger root in a small saucepan.
 Bring the mixture to a boil then lower the heat and simmer for 20 minutes.
 Pour the berries and liquid through a cheesecloth and mesh strainer into a bowl and discard the skins.

 Let cool to room temperature then add your sweetener of choice.
 Raw honey or maple syrup works well.
 Some people also add cinnamon sticks and cloves to the recipe to add a wintery taste.

-Store in a tightly sealed jar for up to two weeks.
+Store in a tightly sealed mason jar for up to two weeks and refrigerate.